Elizabeth's Kitchen Diary

 • Easy Egg-free Halloween Graveyard Cake Recipe

 I absolutely love Halloween.
-To be honest, it’s my favourite holiday of the year.
+It’s my favourite holiday of the year.
 The whole dressing up thing, the excuse to eat all. of. the. sweeties., the ghoulish fun.
 I really do love it.

-Each year I try to share a Halloween bake, or two, and so this is my contribution to the wonderful world of Halloween baking for 2020 – an easy Halloween graveyard cake.
+Each year, I try to share a Halloween bake or two, and so this is my contribution to the wonderful world of Halloween baking for this year – a super easy egg-free Halloween graveyard cake.

 For this cake, I’ve used some of the UK’s all-time favourite Halloween sweets to create a cake with three spooky graves complete with gravestones and a rickety crooked graveyard fence.